isomerpages/ura-lkywcp/_apply/4-announcement-award.md

 #### **Announcement**

-The results of the Lee Kuan Yew World City Prize 2024 will be announced at a media conference to be held in Singapore in March/April 2024.
+The results of the Lee Kuan Yew World City Prize 2024 will be announced at a media conference in Singapore in March/April 2024.
 Watch this space!

 #### **Prize Lecture**